DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

  #.
 Statusbar

+    iTerm2 Settings
+        Profiles
+            Session
+                check ``Status bar enabled``
+                configure Status Bar to display what you want, I use the following: cpu
+                    ram
+                    Auto-Rainbow -> Light Colors
+                Advanced
-    iTerm2 Settings -> Profiles -> Session (check Status bar enabled) AND Configure Status Bar to display what you want.
-I use cpu + ram AND configure the Auto-Rainbow: Light Colors.
-Then select "Advanced" and change the background color (use color picker and pick color of iterm window)
+                    change the background color (use color picker and pick color of iterm window) Settings
+        Appearance
-    Then go to Settings -> Appearance and change the 'Status bar location' to 'Bottom'.
+            change the ``Status bar location`` to 'Bottom'.

  #.
 Apply powerlevel10k